Potential returns from two key sources: capital appreciation and dividend income

 The dividend component of REITs has historically offered investors relatively attractive and sustainable sources of income.
-Over the past 10 years (as of 31 December 2021), AP REITs have delivered an annualised return of 9.17% p.a., of which 4.71% represents capital appreciation and 4.46% is from dividend income.
+Since the index's inception at the end of 2008 (as at 31 December 2022) AP REITs has historically delivered an annualised return of 11.4% p.a., of which 5.8% represents capital appreciation and 5.5% is from dividend income.
 From a defensive perspective, we believe the stable income stream of REITs also provides a buffer to help cushion overall losses during down markets.

-1. Bloomberg as of 31 December 2021.
+1. Bloomberg as of 31 December 2022.
 REIT Yield and Equity Dividend Yield are the projected 12-month yield from Bloomberg consensus.
-REIT Yield: Australia REIT – S&P/ASX 200 A-REIT Index, Hong Kong REIT – Hang Seng REIT Index, Singapore REIT – FTSE ST Real Estate Investment Trusts index.
+REIT Yield: Australia REIT – S&P/ASX 200 A-REIT Index, Hong Kong REIT – FTSE EPRA/Nareit Developed REITs Hong Kong Index, Singapore REIT – FTSE ST Real Estate Investment Trusts index.
 Equity Dividend Yield: Straits Times Total Return Index, Hang Seng Index, S&P/ASX 200 index.
 10 Year Government Bond Yield = Local Generic 10- year Government Bond Yield.
 Projections or other forward-looking statements regarding future events, targets, management discipline or other explanations are only current as of the data indicated.
+It is not possible to invest directly in an index.
 There is no assurance that such events will occur, and if they were to occur, the result may be significantly different than that shown here.

-2. Bloomberg, as of 31 December 2021.
+2. Bloomberg, as of 31 December 2022.
 Total return of AP REITs performance is the FTSE EPRA Nareit Asia ex-Japan REITs Total Return USD Index, while price return is taken from the FTSE EPRA Nareit Asia ex-Japan REITs Index.
 Dividend returns are calculated as the difference between the two indices.
-Indices are rebased to 100 as of 31 Decemeber 2011.
+Indices are rebased to 100 as of 31 December 2008.
+It is not possible to invest directly in an index.
 Past performance is not indicative of future performance.